Guide to No-till Seeding

 The following Guide was prepared in 2002 and has achieved something of a reputation for its insight.
 The Guide can be read as a general ‘how to.’
-Our specific recommendations for particular seeder models are found in the Tech Tips section, along with a pictorial of the 4 Steps of No-till Seeding.
+Our specific recommendations for particular seeder models are found in the Tech Tips section, along with an illustration of the 4 Steps of No-till Seeding.
 For a printer-friendly pdf of the Guide, click here.

 Guide to No-Till Seeding